liquidat/ansible-demo-notes/README.md

 - explain host entries, groups
 - inventory can be static file like example, or executed script; think of existing CMDB or Satellite or anything
 - on CLI: ping a machine, shows that is alive - and Ansible works!
+- explain that SSH is used: the current user connects with current rights
-- show a simple task: `ansible helium -m command -a "uname -a"`
+- show a simple task: `ansible host -m command -a "uname -a"`
 - this was direct command - explain difference between simple commands and usage of modules
   - simple commands are just command line action
   - user needs to know the commmand line
   - modules instead use language of the actual problem
   - just fill the parameters, don't think about commands in the background
-- ansible with module user: `ansible helium -m user -a "name=abc state=present"`
+- ansible with module user: `ansible host -m user -a "name=abc state=present"`
 - this fails - explain the need for rights
 - shortly explain how Ansible actually connects: via SSH, with the actual SSH user
-- repeat task with sudo rights: `ansible helium -m user -a "name=abc state=present" -b`
+- repeat task with sudo rights: `ansible host -m user -a "name=abc state=present" -b`
 - where to get info about module parameters: `ansible-doc user`, and `ansible-doc -s user`
 - windows: has own modules, like win_ping
-- raw echo command on all: `ansible all -m raw -a "uname -a;get-host;echo 0"`
 - :white_check_mark: Ansible can contact multiple nodes at the same time
 - :white_check_mark: commands can already be distribution agnostic, even OS agnostic
 - :white_check_mark: use case: instant execution of single tasks across server landscapes